-If 150 minutes sounds like a lot, remember that even short 10-minute activity sessions can be added up over the week to reach this goal.
-And it’s easy to fit in 10 minutes of walking a few times a day.
+If 150 minutes sounds like a lot, remember that even short activity sessions can be added up over the week to reach this goal.
+And it’s easy to fit in a few minutes of walking a several times a day.

 Walking vs. Running

 Did you know more Americans walk for fitness than run?
 Maybe you’re not that into running.
 Or maybe you’ve had an injury and can’t run anymore.
 Then just walk — every step counts.
 In fact, walking briskly can help your health as much as running, according to a 2013 research study.

 - Gear up.
 All you need to get started are comfortable clothes and supportive shoes.
 Keep your cool by layering clothing, because exercise raises your body’s temperature.
 Shoes designed for walking or running are best, but not required.
 Just make sure you have a little wiggle room (about half an inch) between your longest toe and the end of the shoe.
 Avoid cotton socks because they retain moisture and can lead to blisters.
 (Who knew?!)